Subbing The Subbing

 In my 2015 performance The Great Pretender, two women—one in Brazil and one in Japan—matched in age and dressed identically, sing the song in English, a language that is not their own.

-Within this landscape, what is it that they are pretending to be?
+What is it that they are pretending to be?

 ![]() | ![]() | ![]() | ![]() | ![]() |